 Technology Enhanced – Courses that utilize various technologies for complementary communicative/interactive purposes are considered to be technology enhanced.
 Examples can include a course management system and its associated features, on- line homework system, email services, computer software or programs and other available, appropriate technical resources.
 Courses are designed to integrate technologies that facilitates the fulfillment of course learning objectives.

-Hybrid – Hybrid courses may involve a mixture of face-to- face, online and independent learning approaches.
+Hybrid – Courses that may involve a mixture of face-to-face, online and independent learning approaches.
 The learning objectives of the course remain the same as in a traditional course format; however, students are expected to spend some time fulfilling learning requirements outside of the traditional classroom setting.
 The purpose of integrating face-to-face and online instruction is to utilize the best aspects of both environments to meet course learning objectives.
-Any course taught at Tusculum College that has 25% but less than 100% of its instructional contact time in a non-traditional format is designated as a hybrid course.
+Any course taught at Tusculum University that has 25% but less than 100% of its instructional contact time in a non-traditional format is designated as a hybrid course.

 Online – In the absence of routine face-to-face instruction and 100% use of online instructional delivery, a course is designated as an online course.
 Instruction is not constrained by geography or time; instead instruction and student fulfillment of course responsibilities is accomplished through the use of online technologies.
 Course learning objectives are explored utilizing virtual classrooms via the Internet.
 In some cases, course examinations may be proctored at approved facilities.